Canadian Entrepreneurs Incentive: Boost Profitability

 While not every corporation will qualify, reviewing eligibility in advance can prevent restructuring challenges later.

-What the Canadian Entrepreneurs’ Incentive Provides
+Key Benefits of the Canadian Entrepreneurs’ Incentive

 The CEI allows eligible individuals to apply a one-third inclusion rate on up to $2 million of qualifying lifetime capital gains on certain share sales.